flexera-public/policy_templates/cost/cheaper_regions/README.md

-## Azure CSP Cheaper Regions Policy
+## Cheaper Regions Recommendation Policy

 ### What it does